Skip to main content

 • $170.9 million to launch a suite of clinical trials through the Clinical Trials Data Coordinating Center (CT-DCC) at Duke Clinical Research Institute.

-• Eight phase 2 clinical trials will test the safety and effectiveness of 13 Interventions across 5 focus areas.
+• Eight Phase 2 clinical trials will test the safety and effectiveness of 13 Interventions across 5 focus areas.

 • RECOVER-VITAL Viral Persistence (PAXLOVID)